-- Do clean surfaces with a stone safe cleaner. - Do thoroughly rinse and dry the surface after washing. - Do blot up spills immediately.

-- Do protect counter top surfaces with coasters, trivets or placemats, particularly under those containing alcohol or citrus juices.
+- Do clean surfaces with a stone safe cleaner. - Do thoroughly rinse and dry the surface after washing. - Do blot up spills immediately. - Do periodically reapply a sealer, you can do this on your own or call in a professional. - Do protect counter top surfaces with coasters, trivets or placemats, particularly under those containing alcohol or citrus juices.
 Many common foods and drinks contain acids that will etch or dull the stone surface. - Don't place hot items directly on the stone surface.
-Use trivets or mats under hot dishes and placemats under china, ceramics, silver or other objects that can scratch the surface. - Don't use vinegar, lemon juice or other cleaners containing acids on marble, limestone, travertine or onyx surfaces. - Don't use cleaners that contain acid such as bathroom cleaners, grout cleaners or tub & tile cleaners. - Don't use abrasive cleaners such as dry cleansers or soft cleansers. - Don't mix bleach and ammonia; this combination creates a toxic and lethal gas. - Sealing is a better way to protect natural stone.
-A reapplication of sealer needs to be done periodically.
-You can do this by yourself or call in a professional.
+Use trivets or mats under hot dishes and placemats under china, ceramics, silver or other objects that can scratch the surface. - Don't use vinegar, lemon juice or other cleaners containing acids on marble, limestone, travertine or onyx surfaces. - Don't use cleaners that contain acid such as bathroom cleaners, grout cleaners or tub & tile cleaners. - Don't use abrasive cleaners such as dry cleansers or soft cleansers. - Don't mix bleach and ammonia; this combination creates a toxic and lethal gas.